quantalogic/qllm/README.md

 ## 🗺 Roadmap

-- [ ] Add support for OpenAI models
-- [ ] Implement conversation memory for chat sessions
-- [ ] Create a web-based UI for QLLM
 - [ ] Add support for custom prompts and templates
+- [ ] Add support for Ollama
-- [ ] Implement fine-tuning capabilities
+- [ ] Add support for Agents

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments